DannyBen/bashly-book/src/advanced/bash-completion.md

 Bashly comes with built-in bash completions generator, provided by the [completely][completely] gem.

-By running any of the `bashly add comp` commands, you can add this functionality to your script in one of three ways:
+By running `bashly add completions` commands, you can add this functionality to your script in one of three ways:

-==- `bashly add comp script`
-Creates a standalone completion script that can be sourced or copied to the system's bash completions directory.

-==- `bashly add comp function`
+==- `bashly add completions`
 Creates a function in your `./src/lib` directory that echoes a completion script.
 You can then call this function from any command (for example `yourcli completions`) and your users will be able to install the completions by running `eval "$(yourcli completions)"`.

+==- `bashly add completions_script`
+Creates a standalone completions script that can be sourced or copied to the system's bash completions directory.

-==- `bashly add comp yaml`
+==- `bashly add completions_yaml`
 Creates the raw data YAML file.
 This is intended mainly for development purposes.